 Dasha, “Tell me about the Senators.”

 “Oh yeah, those two assholes.
 We primarily use them to push through no bid arms purchases or inflated prices for Nicholson’s drones.
-They cost her a hundred grand to make, the fucking defense department pays two million.
+They cost her two hundred grand to make, the fucking defense department pays two million.
 God those assholes are stupid.
 Schmidt and Becker get a piece to push through the deals.
 Fucking Jameson says Becker has been to his kiddie porn island, I can’t prove it, Jameson may just be spouting bullshit.”

 Dasha, “In every organization, there’s one person on top, someone who makes the final decision.
 Who is it?”